Wrist Hairline Fractures

 Overview of Wrist Hairline Fractures

-A hairline fracture, sometimes known as a stress fracture, is a small crack in the bone.
+Wrist hairline fractures, sometimes known as stress fractures, are a small crack in the bone.
 Hairline fractures are most common in weight-bearing extremities such as the feet and ankles.
 However, they may also be found in the wrist, particularly in individuals that participate in a lot of overhead activities.
 Any bone that absorbs a lot of stress during activity is at risk for a hairline fracture.

 The wrist is made up of eight small bones, called the carpal bones, which connect with the two long forearm bones called the radius and ulna.
 Although a hairline fracture can happen in any of these bones, by far the most commonly affected bone is the radius.
 Anyone who engages in regular, repetitive physical activity can develop a hairline fracture.
 Dr. Garry Kitay states “The majority of wrist fractures heal with immobilization and conservative treatment.
 However, certain fracture types benefit from a surgical approach.
 Using modern fixation techniques, and early rehabilitation, excellent outcomes are generally achieved.”
 Dr. Kitay is a board certified orthopedic hand specialist at the JOI San Marco Clinic.